 EntertainmentCelebrities Selma Blair apologizes for airplane outburst Selma Blair is sorry for her in-flight outburst on Monday.
 Photo Credit: Getty Images / Frederick M. Brown By Frank Lovece Special to Newsday June 22, 2016 1:29 PM Print Share fbShare Tweet gShare Email Actress Selma Blair has apologized for causing a scene on a Los Angeles inbound flight Monday, following a weekend in Mexico with her former boyfriend Jason Bleick and their nearly 5-year-old son, Arthur.
 Conceding she had “made a big mistake,” Blair, who turns 44 on Thursday, said in a statement to Vanity Fair magazine that, “After a lovely trip with my son and his Dad, I mixed alcohol with medication, and that caused me to black out and led me to say and do things that I deeply regret.
 My son was with his Dad asleep with his headphones on, so there is that saving grace.”
 According to reports, “The People v.
 O.J.
 Simpson: American Crime Story” actress reportedly was in the first-class cabin drinking wine when she mixed an object into it.
 At some point after ingesting the drink, she began crying out, “He burns my private parts.
 He won’t let me eat or drink,” and going on to say, “He beats me.
 He’s going to kill me.”
 “I take this very seriously,” Blair’s statement continued, “and I apologize to all of the passengers and crew that I disturbed and am thankful to all of the people who helped me in the aftermath.
 I am a flawed human being who makes mistakes and am filled with shame over this incident.
 I am truly very sorry.”
 TMZ, citing eyewitnesses, said two nurses onboard the Delta flight from Cancún had administered aid, and that the pilot radioed ahead about a medical emergency.
 Blair reportedly was removed from the plane by stretcher at Los Angeles International Airport.
 Blair, a former “Anger Management” series star and the pyrokinetic Liz Sherman in the “Hellboy” movies, recently starred opposite Billie Joe Armstrong and Judy Greer in “Geezer,” about an aging punk rocker, and in the ensemble drama “Mothers and Daughters.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.